VilledeMontreal/montreal-taxi-registry/README.md

 - Quickly access the most recent position and status of each taxi.
 - Do geospatial requests.

+### OSRM
+Responsibilities:
+- Uses the map of Quebec for routing
+- Estimate distance and duration of the taxi to the user and user from point A to B

 ### The UI (User Interface)
 Technologies: Angular, Angular Material, TypeScript